-I have lived in Pakenham since 2013.
-I love living here – we have amazing parks, shops, schools, cafes and restaurants, and recreation facilities in Toomuc Ward, and right across Cardinia.
+Our family moved to Pakenham in 2013.
+It's a wonderful area – we have amazing parks, shops, schools, cafes and restaurants, and recreation facilities in Toomuc Ward, and right across Cardinia.
 It’s such an inclusive and happy community, and we’re lucky to have this amazing natural environment right on our doorstep!

 As a councillor, I am keen to deliver in these areas; improved community wellbeing, smart infrastructure, planning and development; and to listen.
 As your councillor, it is my role to represent local interests, help you connect with Council services, and raise feedback or concerns on your behalf, so please don’t hesitate to get in touch with me.

 My family has a long history with Cardinia Shire.
 My great-great-grandfather, JP Angus Cameron, was a councillor for many years for what was then Cranbourne Shire Council.
 This council covered a huge area which included Koo Wee Rup.
 In 1893, Yannathan and Lang Lang East also became part of Cranbourne Shire.
 The Cameron family settled on the property at Yannathan they named ‘Fassifern’ in the late 1800s and part of this property is still by owned by the family today.

 I was born at Koo Wee Rup and have lived in Cardinia Shire for most of my life.
 I was the first female police officer to be stationed at Pakenham in the tiny police station in Main Street.
 Living in Bayles at the time, I later moved to Beaconsfield for many years until work took me to north-east Victoria for several years.
 I returned to live in Caldermeade, where I now live.
 I was a founding member of the West Gippsland Quarter Horse Club, which is still running strong today with its home at Cannibal Creek Reserve.